Complete Control

-"Complete Control" is a song by The Clash, released as a 7" single and featured on the U.S. release of their debut album.
+"Complete Control" is a song by the Clash, released as a 7" single and featured on the US release of their debut album.

 Background

 The song is often cited as one of punk's greatest singles and is a fiery polemic on record companies, managers and the state of punk music itself, the motivation for the song being the band's label (CBS Records) releasing "Remote Control" without asking them, which infuriated the group.
 Stereogum described it as "this extraordinary airing of grievances, a desperately catchy cataloguing of the many ills visited upon a young band experiencing its first forays into corporate culture".

-The song also refers to managers of the time who sought to control their groups–Bernie Rhodes (of The Clash) and Malcolm McLaren (the Sex Pistols)–the song's title is derived from this theme.
+The song also refers to managers of the time who sought to control their groups – Bernie Rhodes (of the Clash) and Malcolm McLaren (the Sex Pistols) – the song's title is derived from this theme.
 Bernie Rhodes had arranged a band meeting at the Ship, a pub in Soho's Wardour Street, where he said he wanted "complete control".

 The track also refers to the band's run-ins with the police, their practice of letting fans into gigs through the back door or window for free and a punk idealism seemingly crushed by the corporate reality they had become part of and the betrayal and anger they felt.

-This message was scorned by some critics as naïveté on the part of the band – the DJ John Peel was one of those, suggesting that the group must have realised CBS were not 'a foundation for the arts' – while others were strong in their support of the single.
+This message was scorned by some critics as naïveté on the part of the band – the DJ John Peel was one of those, suggesting that the group must have realised CBS were not "a foundation for the arts" – while others were strong in their support of the single.

 The track was recorded at Sarm East Studios in Whitechapel, engineered by Mickey Foote and produced by Lee "Scratch" Perry.
 Perry had heard the band's cover of his Junior Murvin hit "Police and Thieves" and was moved enough to have put a picture of the band (the only white artist accorded such an honor) on the walls of his Black Ark Studios in Jamaica.
 When the Clash learned that Perry was in London producing for Bob Marley & the Wailers, he was invited to produce the single.
 "Scratch" readily agreed.